oracle-livelabs/sprints/data-management/sprint-ogg-emp-enable-log-events/sprint-ogg-emp-enable-log-events.md

-# How do I enable Log Events and alerts in Oracle GoldenGate Enterprise Manager Plug-in?
+# How do I enable Log Events in Oracle GoldenGate Enterprise Manager Plug-in?

 Duration: 5 minutes

-## Enable Log Events and alerts
+## Enable Log Events

 1. Ensure that you have discovered Oracle GoldenGate targets in the Oracle GoldenGate Enterprise Manager Plug-in.